KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

          <td>
            The base domain used for branding and tracking.

            * For **System Domains**, this is auto-filled based on your account region.
-For more information, refer to System Domain and Region Mapping. (@Amrita: add the cross-reference.)
+For more information, refer to System Domain and Region Mapping below the table.
-           * For **Custom Domains**, enter your own subdomain.The domain is auto-filled based on your account region.
+           * For **Custom Domains**, enter your own subdomain.
          </td>
        </tr>